nadams2ncsu/containerized-long-read-local-assembly/example/Data/Readme.md

 | BAM files | Final assembled contigs aligned to the reference genome |
 | .fa | Asembled contig sequences output by gfatools |

-*Additional outputs including gene/region-specific bam/fastq files and assembly output metrics will be in the hifiasm and intermediate directories.
-These files may be useful for troubleshooting and different visualizations but are ommitted from the repo.
-The workflow will output intermediate files on your HPC system.*
+*The long-read local assembly workflow will produce intermediate outputs from gene/region-specific subsetting and hifiasm assembly.
+These outputs will be stored in the `intermediate` and `hifiasm` directories produced from the workflow.
+These files are useful for quality control (read length and depth) statistics, troubleshooting, and visualization.
+All secondary outputs are excluded from the repo.*